johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 The model is trained on the MS COCO dataset.
 After training for 5 epochs, it achieves something like 80% training accuracy on the people output and 75% training accuracy on the car output with 2.4 million parameters, which results in a model file size of 32 MB.
 The model is saved in Tensorflow's SavedModel format, which is the recommended option, in the `/env/models` directory.

-You can either use the pretrained model, or run the training process yourself on the smaller validation dataset by executing:
+You can either use the pre-trained model, or run the training process yourself on the smaller validation dataset by executing:

  ```sh
  python training/train.py -i /env/data/images/val2017/ -a /env/data/annotations/instances_val2017.json